weilingx46/workshop-sassy-hugo/README.md

 ## Hosting and Deployment
 ### Manual Deployment And First Run

-Now that you have a beautiful site setup, let's prepare to deploy it! :rocket:
+Now that you have a beautiful site setup, let's prepare to deploy it! :rocket: :rocket:

 1. Install Surge CLI (if you haven't already done so for your past short assignments and labs)